mabj/tripping/amsterdam/README.md

 </pre>

 When arriving in the Central Station:
-- If it is still early (before 1 PM): go visit **NDSM**;
+- If it is still early (before 1 PM) - go visit **NDSM**;
-- If it is end of the afternoon (before sunseting): do the boat trip through the canals;
+- If it is end of the afternoon (before sunseting) - do the boat trip through the canals;
-- If it is evening already: grab a beer at beer temple and do a walk through the Red Light District;
+- If it is evening already - grab a beer at BeerTemple and do a walk through the Red Light District;

 ### Loop 2 - Amsterdam Oost -> IJBurg